Vyral/base-template/_posts/2019-08-06-do-you-need-a-home-warranty.md

 **Home warranty companies require policyholders to work with the contractors they provide.** You don’t have the option of working with a contractor of your choice.
 Of course, when you work with our team, we will only refer you to the very best professionals.
 If you ever have a bad experience, please let us know.
 We would be happy to advocate for you and your needs and to make sure that you get the level of service you deserve.&nbsp;

-The bottom line is that if you’re buying a new home, you should absolutely ask the seller to pay for a home warranty.
-If you already own a home, though, we don’t generally recommend taking out a policy on your own.&nbsp;
+The bottom line is that if you’re buying a new home, you should absolutely ask the seller to pay for a home warranty.&nbsp;

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.<br>&nbsp;